Yogi's Ark Lark: Plot

 With the Ark back on earth and sailing the sea, morale has dropped among the animals: Huck throws water down a pipe which causes Dum Dum to emerge and throw water at him, Quick Draw McGraw insults Snagglepuss' slicing of salami, Peter Potamus insults Magilla Gorilla by telling him "he looks like a gorilla", and Lippy the Lion grows tired of Hardy Har Har's complaining.
 Yogi Bear becomes aware of this just as So-So spots a typhoon coming.
 The animals struggle to survive the typhoon like Dum Dum roping Huck and Lippy saving Hardy.
 The typhoon lands them on top of a mountain, and the animals almost believe that they’ve found what they’ve been looking for....only to be disappointed again when Yakky Doodle returns with an empty tin can and the animals notice a deforestation occurring.

-At this point, the younger animals (consisting of Atom Ant, Augie Doggie, Baba Looey, Benny the Ball, Boo-Boo, Ding-a-Ling Wolf, Lambsy, Pixie and Dixie, Shag Rugg, Touché Turtle, and Yakky Doodle) decide that they should all simply go back home and clean up the messes that they were trying to escape.
+At this point, the younger animals (consisting of Augie Doggie, Baba Looey, Boo-Boo, Lambsy, and Shag Rugg) decide that they should all simply go back home and clean up the messes that they were trying to escape.
 This decision is met with unanimous approval, and the animals all head for home so that they can start turning it into "the perfect place".
 During the credits, Wally Gator and Squiddly Diddly are cleaning the rivers, Paw and Shag Rugg are picking up garbage around their house, and Yogi Bear picks up a recently discarded hamburger wrapper.